Difference between Mealy and Moore machine

 Mealy machine:

 The finite automata which we considered in the earlier sections have binary output i.e. either they accept the string or they do not accept the string.
-This acceptability was decided on the basis of the reachability of the final state by the initial state.
+This acceptability was decided based on the reachability of the final state by the initial state.

 Now, we remove this restriction and consider the model where the outputs can be chosen from some other alphabet.
 The value of the output function Z(t) in the most general case is a function of the present state q(t) and the present input x(t),